JohnVance1/GDD2Game2/README.md

 3. Progression

     -   You will complete the game if you collect all items.
-And as you progress to show that you are progressing, the ragdoll skeleton will get launched harder or faster.
+As you progress (to show that you are progressing), the ragdoll skeleton will get launched harder or faster.
+Essentially, he becomes stronger.

 4. Narrative

     -   A dead man at the graveyard that you tend to can not find peace and is stuck on this mortal plane.
 His skeleton is upset about this fact and is taking his anger out on you.
 But since skeletons don't have muscles he can't walk, so instead he just throws himself at you.
-This will be the source of most comedy as the skeleton will be ragdoll heavily and be launched around.
+This will be the source of most of the comedy in the game, as the skeleton will ragdoll heavily and be launched through the air.

 #### Minimal Viable Interaction

 First person controller in a scene with at least one object that can be interacted with and one object that can be "picked up" such that they disappear and the game remembers you have pick an item up.
-And there is an "enemy" that directly follows you with  no pathfinding.
+Additionally, there is an "enemy" that directly follows you with no pathfinding.

 #### References